channingwalton/rxlift/README.md

 2. an Observable the UI component observes and maps to the UI, e.g. an Observable[String]
 3. an Observable of values produced by the component, e.g. an Observable[String]

-This idea is modeled by [RxElement](core/src/main/scala/com/casualmiracles/rxlift/model.scala).
+This idea is modeled by [RxComponent](core/src/main/scala/com/casualmiracles/rxlift/model.scala), which produces [RxElements](core/src/main/scala/com/casualmiracles/rxlift/model.scala).
+RxComponents are factories that when given an Observable, return an RxElement that can be rendered in a browser.

 This project uses Liftweb to render these RxElements.
 Have a look at the examples subproject for a demo.